Harold Clurman: Legacy and honors

 Clurman's legacy is his contribution to the creation of a uniquely American theater.
-The Harold Clurman Theatre within the Theatre Row Building complex Off Broadway is named for him.
+The Harold Clurman Theatre, within the Off-Broadway Theatre Row Building complex, was named for him; it has since been renamed Theatre Five, after all theatres in the complex were renamed in a numbered format.
 Ronald Rand brought Harold Clurman to life in his acclaimed solo play, LET IT BE ART!, which has been performed for 22 years in 26 countries, 20 U.S. states, and at the Theatre Olympics in New Delhi and Kerala.
 Harold Clurman was awarded the Republic of France's Legion d'Honneur.

 The Stella Adler and Harold Clurman Collection came to the Harry Ransom Center at the University of Texas at Austin in 2003.
 The collection includes original and reproduced materials gathered by Marjorie Loggia.
 Of particular interest are a handwritten draft of The Fervent Years, a photocopy typescript of "Plans for a First Studio," handwritten and typescript drafts of Lies Like Truth, and an edited typescript of Reminiscences: An Oral History.
 Among other noteworthy Clurman material are his correspondence (with Stella Adler and others), contracts and royalties, a diary, and theater programs he collected from 1926 to 1930.

 Clurman is a character in Names, Mark Kemble's play about former Group Theatre members' struggles with the House Un-American Activities Committee.